-Gas oil consumption data was obtained from the Office of Rail and Road for passenger and freight trains for 2005-2016.
+Gas oil consumption data was obtained from the Office of Rail and Road for passenger and freight trains for 2005-2018.
 This was combined with trends in train kilometres to estimate consumption for other years.
-Train km data from REM are used to provide the breakdown between train and locomotive classes.

 Details of Methodology

 The UK inventory reports emissions from both stationary and mobile sources.